Updated February 9, 2023

 It might be tempting to load your investment property with all of the bells and whistles you have (or want) in your own home.
 However, spending too much on renovations can be an expensive mistake.

-Thinking like a landlord means knowing the right upgrades to help you make more money from your Charleston investment property.
+Thinking like a landlord means knowing the right upgrades to help you make more money from your Charleston, SC, rental property.
 Unnecessary updates might look nice—but you might not be able to charge enough rent to justify the costs of the updates.
-You might like granite countertops in the kitchen, but you need to assess whether that's a hot commodity in terms of what the rental market will bear.
+For example, you might like granite countertops in the kitchen, but it's crucial to assess whether that's a hot commodity in terms of what the rental market will bear.

 2. Use Expert Resources